predavlad/php-simple-login/README.md

 Usage:

      include 'includes/config.php';
-     $user = User::isAuthorized(); // redirects user to login.php if not logged in
+     $user = User::isAuthorized(); // redirects user to login.php if not logged in, then back to requested page

-To create a user write <?php User::createUser('admin', 'pass'); ?> and run the file once.
+To create a user write

+    <?php User::createUser('admin', 'pass'); ?>

+in any file, and run it once.

 You need to create the database from the file: db_user.sql

+ - Users the password hashing system from https://crackstation.net/hashing-security.htm